3D Printing Guide

 ABS (Acrylonitrile Butadiene Styrene) filament is a popular material for 3D printing due to its strength, flexibility, and affordability.
 However, ABS tends to produce rough and porous surfaces, which can impact the overall appearance and functionality of a 3D print.

-Smoothing ABS using solvents, such as acetone, is a relatively straightforward process that can produce smooth and glossy results.
+Smoothing ABS using solvents like acetone is a relatively straightforward process that can produce smooth and glossy results.

 This method involves immersing the 3D print in acetone for a specified time and then removing it to allow the solvent to evaporate.
 The acetone dissolves the ABS and smooths the surface as it evaporates.